 With an equity-based focus, Hudson established a successful private practice, and served as an EEO specialist for the Department of Homeland Security/FEMA.
 Still, his JSU roots beckoned, and he returned to his alma mater in 2012.

 Hudson served as Acting President of JSU before being named President on November 19, 2020, by the Board of Trustees of State Institutions of Higher Learning.

-As President of JSU, Hudson’s goals are to enhance the university’s legacy and expand its global footprint, while fortifying the school’s mission to produce ethical and technologically advanced global leaders who properly address societal problems and compete effectively.
+A long-standing champion of education, Hudson’s goals remain to enhance the university’s legacy and expand its global footprint while fortifying its mission to produce ethical and technologically advanced global leaders who properly address societal problems and compete effectively.

-A member of the Jackson State staff since 2012, Hudson has also served as Chief Operating Officer/Chief Diversity Officer, Chief Diversity and EEO Officer/Title IX Coordinator.
+As a member of the Jackson State staff since 2012, Hudson has served as Chief Operating Officer/Chief Diversity Officer, Chief Diversity and EEO Officer/Title IX Coordinator.

-Thomas Hudson served as Vice Chairperson of the university system’s Chief Diversity Officers’ Council, a member of the Margaret Walker Alexander Center Board of Directors and the JSU Athletics Hall of Fame Foundation Board of Directors.
+Committed to the standards of diversity, and inclusion, Hudson served as Vice-Chairperson of the university system’s Chief Diversity Officers’ Council.
+He is also a member of the Margaret Walker Alexander Center Board of Directors and the JSU Athletics Hall of Fame Foundation Board of Directors.

-Thomas Hudson and his wife Phylandria have two girls Abigail and Josephine.
+Hudson and his wife Phylandria have two daughters: Josephine and Abigail.